rails/thor/website/content/index.markdown

   option cannot be both `:required` and have a `:default`.
 * `:type`: `:string`, `:hash`, `:array`, `:numeric`, or `:boolean`
 * `:aliases`: A list of aliases for this option.
 Typically, you would use aliases to provide short versions of the option.
+Each alias is a string and it has a prepended dash (for example: `"-f"`).

 You can use a shorthand to specify a number of options at once if you just want to specify the type of the options.
 You could rewrite the